What is a mentor?

 Someone who champions your work and possesses the experience, expertise and empathy to guide you in a supportive and confident manner.
-A mentor is a working professional who has “been down that road” and is willing to lend one-on-one assistance to move you toward your desired goal, as a photographer, videographer or multimedia storyteller.
+A mentor is a working professional who has “been down that road” and is willing to lend one-on-one assistance to move you toward your desired goal as a photographer and visual storyteller.

 Under the watchful guidance of a TCI mentor, you can anticipate much quicker progress in your development - shorter time in reaching your goals.
 Expect confidence-building too, for along with progressive success comes the awareness of one’s own talent and the ability to apply it creativity on a consistent basis.

 Choose a 1-, 3-, or 6-month program of enrollment and select a participating TCI mentor of your choice.
 From here you will be assigned a mentorship webpage, through which all one-on-one interaction with your mentor will take place.